Skip to main content

 Response Fields

-idstringUnique mental model ID
+idstringmetadataUnique mental model ID

-bank_idstringMemory bank ID
+bank_idstringmetadataMemory bank ID

-namestringHuman-readable name
+namestringmetadataHuman-readable name

-tagslistTags for filtering
+tagslistmetadataTags for filtering

-last_refreshed_atstringWhen the mental model was last updated
+last_refreshed_atstringmetadataWhen the mental model was last updated

-created_atstringWhen the mental model was created
+created_atstringmetadataWhen the mental model was created

-reflect_responseobjectFull reflect response including based_on facts
+reflect_responseobjectfullFull reflect response including based_on provenance facts

 Refresh a Mental Model